By Brooke Douglas, RDN, CD

-- Non-nutritive sweeteners (also known as artificial sweeteners or sugar substitutes) offer the sweet taste of sugar without the calories or an increase in blood glucose levels.
+- Offer the sweet taste of sugar without the calories or an increase in blood glucose levels.

-- Non-nutritive sweeteners can help increase the variety of foods people with diabetes can consume.
+- Can help increase the variety of foods people with diabetes can consume.

-- Non-nutritive sweeteners add some sweetness to beverages without adding carbohydrates.
+- Add some sweetness to beverages without adding carbohydrates.

 - Because “sugar substitutes” are much sweeter than sugar, it takes a much smaller amount to create the same level of sweetness in foods made with them, when compared with sugar.